microsoft/vscode-docs/docs/python/editing.md

 ### Troubleshooting IntelliSense

-For common Intellisense and Python editing issues, check the following causes:
+For help with common Intellisense and Python editing issues, check the table below:

 | Problem | Cause | Solution |
 | --- | --- | ---|